Phi Sigma Iota

-On Friday, April 8, the Gamma Xi Chapter of Phi Sigma Iota at Cabrini College inducted five new members into the honor society.
+On Friday evening April 11, 2014, the Gamma Xi Chapter at Cabrini College inducted six new members into the honor society.

 As members of Phi Sigma Iota, we believe that:

-a discerning and sympathetic understanding of the peoples of the world is essential to the welfare of humanity
+A discerning and sympathetic understanding of the peoples of the world is essential to the welfare of humanity.

-peace among nations and international amity are dependent upon an altruistic willingness to appreciate the character, the ideals, and the culture and civilization of other countries
+Peace among nations and international amity are dependent upon an altruistic willingness to appreciate the character, the ideals, and the culture and civilization of other countries.

-the study of foreign languages is one of the best means of contributing to such an understanding
+The study of foreign languages is one of the best means of contributing to such an understanding.

-a broad study of foreign culture is also essential to an adequate comprehension of other races and peoples
+A broad study of foreign culture is also essential to an adequate comprehension of other races and peoples.

-it is our duty as world citizens to learn all we can about foreign peoples and to strive to judge their achievements objectively, fairly, and tolerantly
+It is our duty as world citizens to learn all we can about foreign peoples and to strive to judge their achievements objectively, fairly, and tolerantly.

-it is our obligation to disseminate our knowledge and informed judgment of foreign peoples as widely as possible to further international understanding
+It is our obligation to disseminate our knowledge and informed judgment of foreign peoples as widely as possible to further international understanding.

-it is incumbent upon us to attempt to inspire in others a desire to study the language, literature, and other cultural manifestations of foreign peoples
+It is incumbent upon us to attempt to inspire in others a desire to study the language, literature, and other cultural manifestations of foreign peoples.

 Membership is open to those students who pursue a concentration of foreign languages, maintain a B average in their entire college work and all foreign language courses, and have completed at least one foreign language course at the 300 level.